 Whenever we do this, we securely transfer the personal details (name, sex, date of birth and last known address) of study members to the government department or agency.
 They use these details to identify our study members and then send us their up-to-date addresses.
 They do not retain the personal details sent to them.

-Sometimes we try to find study members using the internet and social media.
+Sometimes we try to find study members using publicly available information on the internet and social media.
 This may involve carrying out internet searches, for example using Google, and searching on Facebook and other social media sites.
 We also know that it can be difficult to identify people accurately on the internet and social media.
 So, whenever we are searching in this way, we will not reveal the name of the study in case the person we contact isn’t one of our study members.

 It would be very helpful (as well as saving us time!) if you could contact us to let us know where you have moved to.
 This is simple to do.
 All you have do is either call us via the Freephone telephone number (0800 977 4566), or email us at email@example.com.
 Your call and/or email will be treated in the strictest confidence.